tunogya/abandonai-platform/public/terms-of-use.md

 party without any confidentiality obligations; or (iv) you independently developed without using Confidential Information.
-You may disclose Confidential Information when required by law or the valid order of a court or other governmental authority if you give reasonable prior written notice to AbandonAI and use reasonable efforts to limit the scope of disclosure, including assisting us with challenging the disclosure requirement, in each case where possible.
+You may disclose Confidential Information when required by law or the valid order of a court or other governmental authority if you give reasonable prior written notice to ABANDON.AI and use reasonable efforts to limit the scope of disclosure, including assisting us with challenging the disclosure requirement, in each case where possible.

 (b) Security.
 You must implement reasonable and appropriate measures designed to help secure your access to and use of the Services.
-If you discover any vulnerabilities or breaches related to your use of the Services, you must promptly contact AbandonAI and provide details of the vulnerability or breach.
+If you discover any vulnerabilities or breaches related to your use of the Services, you must promptly contact ABANDON.AI and provide details of the vulnerability or breach.

 (c) Processing of Personal Data.
 If you use the Services to process personal data, you must provide legally adequate privacy notices and obtain necessary consents for the processing of such data, and you represent to us that you are processing such data in accordance with applicable law.
-If you will be using the AbandonAI API for the processing of "personal data" as defined in the GDPR or "Personal Information" as defined in CCPA, please fill out this form to request to execute our Data Processing Addendum.
+If you will be using the ABANDON.AI API for the processing of "personal data" as defined in the GDPR or "Personal Information" as defined in CCPA, please fill out this form to request to execute our Data Processing Addendum.